dkkiva/models/README.md

 ## Data Sources

-Available via Google Drive from Project Manager.
+Available via Google Drive.
+For access, please open an issue in this repo requesting access and a Data Ambassador will follow up with a link.